 South Asia has also been cooled – by the monsoon – and it's a great time to visit India or Sri Lanka.
 The oppressive heat of the Deccan plateau has moved over the Indian Ocean, leaving a subcontinent with a pleasantly cool north and a languorously warm south.
 It's shoulder season in India, too, so hotel and transport prices should reflect reduced demand.

-Peak tourism season hasn't yet hit in mainland Southeast Asia, which is gradually drying out from the wet season.
-On the islands, rainfall is easing and the birds are coming - meaning longer, clearer stints snorkelling or diving or sunbathing for you, without the crowds or peak prices.
+In September, peak tourism season hasn't yet hit mainland Southeast Asia, which is gradually drying out from the wet season.
+On the islands, rainfall is easing and the birds are coming – meaning longer, clearer stints snorkelling, diving or sunbathing for you, without the crowds or peak prices.

-Those Western Europeans who didn't go to southern Spain in August went to Morocco, Tunisia or Egypt.
-They're gone now, which means that you can enjoy beaches, markets and even skiing without elbow past hundreds of fellow holidaymakers.
-There's no better time to visit Israel or Lebanon, while the Arabian Peninsula is finally bearable again.
+Those western Europeans who didn't go to southern Spain in August went to North Africa instead.
+Now they're gone, there's more space for you on the beaches of Tunisia, in the markets of Egypt and the mountains of Morocco without elbowing past hundreds of fellow holidaymakers.
+September is a great time to visit Lebanon for hiking, while temperatures in the Arabian Peninsula are finally bearable again.

 From the Darién Gap to Tierra del Fuego, South America blooms in September.
 In the warm north, the milder dry season is giving way to a few sprinkles; in the frigid south, the ice is melting and Patagonia is warming up to travellers.
 If springtime in Buenos Aires and Santiago de Chile don't inspire you to tango, check your pulse.